-The main findings of the current study present good points and bad points regarding end-of-life care of HMV patients: overall, patients were aware of their prognosis and disease severity because they were well informed by their doctors.
-50% of the caregivers reported symptom control in their relatives but the relief of the respiratory symptoms was not easily achieved, despite the use of drugs and sedatives.
-Family burden and hospitalisation availability were high.
+The main findings of the current study present lights and shadows regarding end-of-life care of HMV patients: overall, patients were aware of their prognosis and disease severity since well informed by their doctors.
+50% of the caregivers reported symptoms control in their relatives but the relief of the respiratory symptoms was not easily achieved despite the use of drugs and sedatives.
+Family burden and hospitalisation access were high.
 Deaths were equally distributed between home and hospital.
 NIV use and diagnosis may have influenced this familial reporting.